bracytrae/bracytrae/README.md

 - [Adaptive Routine Planner](https://github.com/bracytrae/adaptive-routine-planner) — an adaptive routine-planning tool for students
 - A behavioral-health app that helps parents understand, document, and respond to behaviors in neurodivergent children

-## Future Plans

-I hope to contribute to open-source projects in healthcare and continue building technology that supports people in practical, meaningful ways.

-I also want to get the ai-103 certificate to demonstrate that I can properly apply AI to app solutions.